What is Autism?

 Relationship Development Intervention (RDI®)

 Has someone in your family recently received an autism diagnosis?
 Or have you found other therapies can’t get you any closer towards your desires for your child?
-RDI® offers real hope and help for families and individuals who face Autism Spectrum Disorders and other developmental difficulties.
-RDI® has often been called the missing piece of the puzzle in treating ASD because we don’t try to whitewash symptoms, but go to the heart of the problem and offer solutions that will improve your family’s quality of life.
+RDI® offers real hope and help for families supporting individuals with autism and other developmental difficulties.
+RDI® has often been called the missing element in treating autism because we don’t try to whitewash symptoms, but go to the heart of the differences and offer solutions that will improve your family’s quality of life.

 Restoring Real Relationship & Connection